computational-psychology/hrl/docs/getting-started/deploying-in-lab.md

   As mentioned above this file needs to be created with HRL during [calibration](../calibration/gamma-correction-linearization).

-- change the parameter `scr` to match the experimental display (in the case of multiple monitors.
+- change the parameter `scrn` to match the experimental display (in the case of multiple monitors.
 Normally it is either 0, 1 or 2.)

 - adjust the window resolution (parameters `wdth` and `hght`) to match